Grand Prix Circuit

 By 1992, a slightly improved Ostkurve chicane was built (again bypassed by the two-wheeled racers) and in 1994 the remaining chicanes were tightened in time for the Grand Prix, though the original variants were retained for bike racing.

 In 1999, plans were announced for a wholesale revision to the circuit.
 The FIA had demanded changes if Hockenheim was to retain the Grand Prix.
 At 6.8km it was felt to be too long and with large parts heading through forest sections it was not a spectator-friendly facility.
 A public consultation was held and several layouts discussed, with the aim of creating more overtaking possibilities.

 On December 21, 2001, Hockenheim-Ring GmbH received approval for the project, and work began on February 4, 2002.
-The Hermann Tilke-penned revisions cost of some 62 million Euros and boasted impressive new grandstands which boosted capacity from 83,000 to 120,000.
+The Hermann Tilke-penned revisions cost 62 million Euros and boasted impressive new grandstands which boosted capacity from 83,000 to 120,000.
 In deference to the public financing which had supported the renovations, the official name of the circuit was changed to Hockenheimring Baden-Württemberg at this time.

 The stadium section remained mostly intact, despite a new surface and a tighter Nordkurve (first turn).
 However, the circuit was dramatically shortened, with the long, forested straights section chopped off in favour of more tight corners.
 The old forest section was torn up and replanted with trees, eliminating any chance of using the old course either for future F1 events or for historic car events.
 As the years pass by, only the line in the trees gives any evidence that a circuit ever passed through the forest.